Eschatologue/CM_wiki/docs/gameplay/spellcasting.md

 A spell is a discrete magical effect, a single shaping of the magical energies that suffuse the multiverse into a specific, limited expression.
 In casting a spell, a character carefully plucks at the invisible strands of raw magic suffusing the world, pins them in place in a particular pattern, sets them vibrating in a specific way, and then releases them to unleash the desired effect—in most cases, all in the span of seconds.

 Spells can be versatile tools, weapons, or protective wards.
-They can deal damage or undo it, impose or remove conditions (see *appendix A*), drain life energy away, and restore life to the dead.
+They can deal damage or undo it, impose or remove conditions, drain life energy away, and restore life to the dead.

 Uncounted thousands of spells have been created over the course of the multiverse's history, and many of them are long forgotten.
 Some might yet lie recorded in crumbling spellbooks hidden in ancient ruins or trapped in the minds of dead gods.
 Or they might someday be reinvented by a character who has amassed enough power and wisdom to do so.